Tight security for Juma prayers - PakObserver

 City Reporter

-The first Friday of holy month of Ramadan was observed with complete religious reverence amid tight security in provincial capital here.
+The second Friday of holy month of Ramazan was observed with complete religious reverence amid tight security in provincial capital here.

-According to official sources, the City police had made tight security arrangements for Juma prayers.
+According to the directions of CCPO Lahore Muhammad Amin Vains, the Lahore police had made tight security arrangements for Juma prayers.

-Main congregations for Friday prayers were held at historic Badshahi Masjid, Masjid Wazir Khan, Jaamia Naeemia, Jaamia Ashrafia, Data Darbar Masjid and Gamay Shah.
+Main congregations for Friday prayers were held at historic Badshahi Masjid, Masjid Wazir Khan, Jaamia Naeemia, Jaamia Ashrafia, Data Darbar Masjid and Jamia-tul-Muntazir.

 Snipers performed duties on rooftops of mosques and about 6,000 police officials provided security to mosques and Imambarghas.
 Barbed wires were erected in and around mosques and Imambarghas.